-Summer 2017 this course will be offered at Stanford University and at two additional satellite locations: Dunn School (Los Olivos, CA) and Southern Oregon University (Ashland, OR).
-Registration for all three academies can be accomplished via the register button above.
+Summer 2017 this course will be offered at Stanford University and at ONE additional satellite location, Southern Oregon University (Ashland, OR).

 At the Academy, participants will: